MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 Thyatira means - perpetual sacrifice

 AD 590-1517 (Thyatira) - Papal Church (The Roman Catholic Church ruled and rained                                    with the pope in the dark ages and was doing lots of bad                                    things)
+Papal comes from the word pope

 This area was the least important for the Roman emperor and to our knowledge there isn't any evidence of persecution that went on in this City.
-There is arkeological findings of Idols and statues This place specialised in special cloths
+There is arkeological findings of Idols and statues This place specialised in special cloths and garments

 >' “To the angel of the church in Thyatira write: These are the words of the Son of God, whose eyes are like blazing fire and whose feet are like burnished bronze. '
 ==Revelation 2:18==